zerpex/docker-tinc/README.md

 > [tinc](http://www.tinc-vpn.org) is a Virtual Private Network (VPN) daemon that uses tunnelling and encryption to create a secure private network between hosts on the Internet.

-This Dockerfile provides an image for running tinc, compiled from source.
+This Dockerfile provides an image for running tinc 1.1 (pre release, as packaged by Debian).

-There

 ## Usage